music-suite/music-suite/docs/src/User-Guide.md

 You can add pitches and intervals using the @[.-.] and @[.+^] operators.
 To memorize these operators, think of pitches and points `.` and intervals as vectors `^`.

+### Spelling and normalization

+TODO

 ### Qualified pitch and interval names

 There is nothing special about the pitch and interval literals, they are simply values exported by the `Music.Pitch.Literal` module.
-While this module is reexported by the standard music preludes, you can also import it qualified if you want to avoid bringing the single-letter pitch names into scope.
+While this module is reexported by the standard music preludes, you can also import it qualified.
+You can use this in combination with `hiding`.

 ```haskell
 Pitch.c |> Pitch.d .+^ Interval.m3